Edit your table

 The default sort order is the order the table rows are listed in the editor.
 You can use the Cut row and Paste row icons to move rows around in the editor.

 Sticky table headers in view mode

-In some instances table header rows will stick to the top when you're viewing a page, making those really long tables easier to read.
-There are a few exceptions, though.
-Table headers aren't sticky when your table:
+In some instances the header rows of your table will stick to the top when you're scrolling down a page, making those really long tables easier to read.

 - Is inside a page layout, inside another table, or inside a macro.

 - Has no header row or there are cells in the top row that aren't marked as headers.

 - Has a header column, instead of a header row, and scrolls horizontally.

 - Contains another table, that has its own header row.